wnusair/WOS/README.md

 When you type "upload," a window will pop up.
 Select the file of your choice, and press open.
 Once the file uploads, it will be in the cloud, and it will show a message.

 ### Download
-When you type download, you also have to type the file name after.
+When you type download, you also have to type the file and type name after.

-Example download example.txt
+eg: download test.txt

 This is how you can download files from the cloud